 Dietary sources of omega 3 oils can be found in cold water fish such as salmon, tuna and sardines, and are all excellent sources.
 For plant-based sources of omega 3 try chia seeds and walnuts.

 Also bear in mind that trans fats are associated with an increased risk of endometriosis, so avoid using processed products like margarine and try almond butter or other nut butters.

-Coconut Oil is a great oil to include in your diet
+Coconut Oil is good to include in your diet

 The health benefits of coconut oil appear to be far reaching, and some are calling this a ‘wonder food’.
 The ability of coconut oil to boost the immune system, as well as soothe and repair digestive disorders is very relevant and will be supportive for those with endometriosis.

 Coconut oil is now seen as one of the healthier oils you can consume.
 It is rich in lauric acid, which is known for being anti-viral, antibacterial and anti-fungal.
 You can even use it on your skin to help prevent wrinkles.

 There is a widespread misconception that coconut oil is bad for you because it contains saturated fat – again, this advice comes from only knowing half the facts.

 Fats are categorised as short, medium, or long-chain molecules depending on how many carbon molecules they contain.
 Close to two-thirds of the saturated fat in coconut oil is made up of medium-chain fatty acids, which have anti-microbial properties, are easily digested by the body for quick energy, and are beneficial to the immune system.
 Far from being dangerous, the saturated fat in coconut oil is actually health promoting.